HenchmanTRAK/HenchmanServices/README.md

 To get started with HenchmanService, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/HenchmanService.git`.
+1. Clone the repository: `git clone https://github.com/HenchmanTRAK/HenchmanService.git`.
+2. Move yourself into it, eg. `cd HenchmanService`.
 2. Build the project using `cmake --build .`.
 3. Create a service.ini file and define the required fields.
 4. Install the service by running the executable with the `--install` argument.